 - OPENING JULY 2018 A new supper-club called 7908 will open in downtown Aspen this July.
 Guests can enjoy fine dining along with live music and entertainment nightly.
 (415 E. Hyman Ave.)

-- OPENING JUNE 2018 The Cottage is the newest addition to Rustique Bistro and The Cooking School of Aspen.
+- NEW The Cottage is the newest addition to Rustique Bistro and The Cooking School of Aspen.
 The new 700-square-foot event space will be available to rent for private parties, dinners, cooking or product demos, pop-up stores, art shows, and more.
 (305 E. Hopkins Ave.)

-- COMING SOON Aspen Public House plans to open this summer in the corner of the historic Wheeler Opera House serving breakfast, lunch and dinner.
+- NEW Aspen Public House plans to open this summer in the corner of the historic Wheeler Opera House serving breakfast, lunch and dinner.
 The menu includes Colorado-inspired comfort food.
 (328 E. Hyman Ave.)

 - NEW Marble Bar Aspen, a Marble Distilling Co. concept and tasting room, opened over the winter season inside the Hyatt Residence Club Grand Aspen.
 The new bar serves up Colorado craft cocktails made with local Mable Distilling spirits, and farm-to-table small bites.
 (415 E. Dean St.)